sergiooncode/conversational-agent/README.md

 further development are needed and maybe a proper call with a TTS agent could set up.

 - The conversations as the human user sends messages and the agent answers are stored in PostgreSQL.
-The summary extracted by the agent `Customer Support Info Structurer` using the tools feature of OpenAI Agents SDK.
+The summary is extracted by the agent `Customer Support Info Structurer` using the tools feature of OpenAI Agents SDK which then is saved in a summary JSON field of the conversation model instance.

 ### Diagram